 In these circumstances, with the agreement of the ECB and the Autorité de contrôle prudentiel et de résolution, CRH's supervisory body with effect from 1 January 2022, the board of directors has decided to satisfy this regulatory requirement by making a share capital increase in cash to boost CET1 by an amount of forty million euros with effect on 11 January 2022, in accordance with the delegation of authority received from the shareholders' extraordinary general meeting held on 17 June 2021.

-Since then, the leverage ratio calculated in accordance with the ECB's interpretation is higher than the 3% minimum threshold.
-It stood at 3.47% on 30 June 2022.
+Since then, the leverage ratio calculated in accordance with the ECB's interpretation is above the minimum 3% threshold.
+It stood at 3.35% on 30 June 2024.

-Solvency Ratio
+Solvency ratio